-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 While there were some delays in the delivery of vector control commodities (insecticides and LLINs) due to Covid-19, implementation of IRS and LLINs were completed at the end of January 2021 and at the end of December 2020, respectively.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 While there were some delays in the delivery of vector control commodities (insecticides and LLINs) due to COVID-19, implementation of IRS and LLINs were completed at the end of January 2021 and at the end of December 2020, respectively.
 Insecticide for IRS was received in March and spraying has been completed in Puntland and in South Central Somalia.
-Due to some challenges, spraying has not begun in Somaliland.
+Due to some challenges, spraying has not begun in Somaliland and it is not known when this will happen.
 There are currently no stock outs of ACTs and RDTs